-The Wahoo Elemnt Bolt is an aerodynamically designed bike computer that takes it to Garmin's Edge 520 Plus in a way that should make the company squirm - this is a really impressive cycle computer that does it all.
+The Wahoo Elemnt Bolt is aerodynamically designed bike computer and takes it to Garmin's Edge 520 Plus in a way that should make the company squirm - this is one of the best bike computers for doing it all.

 Wahoo Elemnt Bolt: What you need to know

 This is a button based head unit, rather than touchscreen.
 It also uses a monochrome display rather than color.
 So if either of those display choices aren't for you then you may want to look at the Elemnt Roam that offers color but no touchscreen or Garmin Edge 830 that has both.

 The Wahoo Elemnt Bolt is built to work with most sensors, offers superb smartphone functionality and works with the likes of Strava making this easy to transition to from your phone or another bike computer.
 It's the same attention to detail found on Wahoo's contribution to the world's best exercise bikes, the Wahoo Kickr Bike.

 So is the Wahoo Elemnt Bolt the best bike computer for you?
 We drill down into the detail for you below.

 Wahoo Elemnt Bolt: Design and build

 - 20-hour battery

 - 2.2oz weight